 The parent company's share in the previously listed components of other comprehensive profit is reclassified to profit or loss or retained earnings, as appropriate and required when the group eliminates the directly related assets or liabilities.

 3. SIGNIFICANT ACCOUNTI NG POLICIES

-3-1 New IFRS standards, amendments to standards and interpretations not yet adopted
+3-1 New Standards, Amendment to Standards and Interpretations: